islaytitans/alien/docs/src/GM/dow3.md

 - Four **Freak Anathema** fight in close combat with Three **Soldier Xenos**
 - They are passive to PCs

+### Let's Make a Deal

+**Location**: Streets

+- Ms. Eckford has tracked the PCs, her Dog Catchers are all dead and wants their help to get back into the Fort
+- She will offer \$200,000, stims and a security job that's in Sub-level 3 but its actually only half that

 ## Optional Events

 ### Safe Haven